 Yep, you heard that right.
 But then, it is also true that Sakis Tolis is active on many fronts of the occult metal scene, like his appearance on Deviser’s Black Mass.
 And that can give adepts of the nailed god a fright.

-So, it looks like that this specific horde attracts controversy like normal citizens a cold in winter.
+So, it looks like this specific horde attracts controversy like normal citizens a cold in winter.
 And for sure, a lot of the criticism originates from their somewhat pig-headed depiction of the Black Metal art, and Extreme Metal at large.
 Something the often virulent fan base does not react kindly to.
 Not to forget the openly communicated anti-Christian stance that people often take issue with.

 But hey, this has worked out pretty well for them.
 Controversy sells, as Batushka just found out.
 And thus, Rotting Christ morphed into one of the most acclaimed and prestigious Extreme Metal bands the Mediterranean has to offer.